Classification: monoclonal antibody

 - Add extra flavor to meat or fish by marinating it in sweet juices, sweet and sour sauce or dressings.
 Use seasonings like basil, oregano or rosemary to add flavor.
 Bacon, ham and onion can add flavor to vegetables.

-Patients being treated with elotuzumab, lenalidomide and dexamethasone have a risk of developing new cancers, which can occur during or after treatment.
+- Secondary Malignancies: Patients being treated with elotuzumab, lenalidomide and dexamethasone have a higher risk of developing new cancers, which can occur during or after treatment.
 You will be monitored closely for any new cancer diagnosis.

 Although there are no specific recommendations regarding pregnancy while taking elotuzumab, it is required that patients follow the REMS program if they are receiving lenalidomide in combination with elotuzumab.
 Lenalidomide can cause life-threatening birth defects.
 You should not become pregnant or father a child while taking lenalidomide and follow these instructions: